xdv/divvy-dev-portal/content/tutorials/manage-account-settings/change-or-remove-a-regular-key-pair.md

 <!-- MULTICODE_BLOCK_END -->

 In some cases, you can even use the `SetRegularKey` transaction to send a [key reset transaction](transaction-cost.html#key-reset-transaction) without paying the [transaction cost](transaction-cost.html).
-With the enablement of the FeeEscalation amendment, `rippled` prioritizes key reset transactions above other transactions even though the nominal transaction cost of a key reset transaction is zero.
+With the enablement of the FeeEscalation amendment, `divvyd` prioritizes key reset transactions above other transactions even though the nominal transaction cost of a key reset transaction is zero.

 <!--{# common link defs #}-->
-{% include '_snippets/rippled-api-links.md' %}
+{% include '_snippets/divvyd-api-links.md' %}
 {% include '_snippets/tx-type-links.md' %}
-{% include '_snippets/rippled_versions.md' %}
+{% include '_snippets/divvyd_versions.md' %}